Vancouver Foundation

 Indigicare Medicines Pharmacy Workshops

-The emphasis will be to foster engagement with healthcare professionals, ask questions, and gain knowledge about managing health, medications, and overall wellness.
+In feedback during the design of Indigicare Medicines pharmacy, it was clear that patients wanted more opportunities to meet with pharmacy staff, ask questions, and learn in different ways than typical pharmacies provide.
+Hence, these workshops will emphasize engagement with healthcare professionals and provide attendees the opportunity to ask questions and gain knowledge about managing health, medications, and overall wellness.
 By offering targeted education and resources, the pharmacy strives to empower its community, promote healthier lifestyles, and ensure that patients and housing clientele are equipped with the tools they need to make informed decisions about their care.

 1. Healthy Aging